Definition of symptomatic in English:

 - Their conduct was symptomatic of the unprincipled character of the entire project.

-1.1Exhibiting or involving symptoms: patients with symptomatic celiac disease symptomatic patients
+2Exhibiting or involving medical symptoms: patients with symptomatic coeliac disease symptomatic patients

 More example sentences